indra-labs/indra/docs/formats.md

 symmetric encryption shared secrets using Elliptic Curve Diffie Hellman ([ECDH](#ECDH)) key agreement protocol, the same as the [Payload Key](#payload_key).

+#### Hash Chain

+A hash chain is a sequence of bytes that starts with the system entropy generated 32 bytes, and followed by the product of hashing the previous hash, and so on, and then, usually, trimmed to the specified length.
+This is a lower cost random stream used to pad messages so that it is not possible to determine what is message and what is padding.

 [⤴️](#contents)